matthew-coad/autem/doc/07-SS-Species Simulation.md

 ## SS-Top choices model cross species

-Action - Top choices are evaluated using the entire simulation Justification - Allows species to use prior species
+Action - Top choices are evaluated using the entire simulation Justification - Allows species to use prior species knowledge.
+Outcome - Complete.
+Looks like it works!

+**done**

+## SS-Voting contest uses best ranked member of prior species

+Action - Need top ranked member for a specie.
+Can simply be the ranking for the last epoch.
+Action - Voting is based on top members of all prior species.
+No vote if no top members.

+Outcome - Complete.
+Doesn't seem to improve performance.
+Target for a future study.

+++issue++

+## SS-Constests are per round

+Action - Constests are per round
+Justification - Obsolete behavior.
+Evolution is not based on rounds